Actindo-AG/Documentation/Channels/Integration/01f_Tradebyte.md

 7. Enter the username and password in the corresponding *Username (SFTP)* and *Password (SFTP)* fields for server access.

 8. If desired, enable the *Test API?* toggle to connect to a test system.
 Leave the toggle disabled to connect to a live system.
+By default, the toggle is disabled.

 9. Click the [SAVE] button.
   The *Checking credentials* notice is displayed.
 The connection will be established and the synchronization is triggered.
 The *Sync triggered* pop-up window is displayed.